techidaily/site-win11-tips/source/_posts/no-more-keyboard-confusion-30-ways-to-fix.md

  If the arrow keys still don’t work, you can run the “Keyboard Troubleshooter”.
 This tool is similar to the “Hardware and Devices” troubleshooter, but it focuses on keyboard issues.
 To run it, follow these steps:

 1. Open the Settings window.
-If you need help, see our guide on[how to open the Windows System Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+If you need help, see our guide on [how to open the Windows System Settings](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
 2. In the Settings menu, click**System > Troubleshoot > Other troubleshooters** .
 3. Scroll down to the**Keyboard** section and click**Run** .
 ![Run the Keyboard Troubleshooter](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/run-the-keyboard-troubleshooter.jpg)